andresmarino87/CubeSummation/README.md

 #Structure

-* app/controllers/cube_summation_controller -> es el controlador donde se encuentra la lógica que maneja la invocación de los calculos para la suma de los cubos.
+* app/controllers/cube_summation_controller -> This file is the controller that handle the invocation of the logic of the cube summation.

-* app/helpers/cube_summation_helper -> Helper que contiene el módulo y la logica del Bit que se utiliza para resolver la suma de los cubos.
+* app/helpers/cube_summation_helper -> Helper, contains the module and logic of the BIT that is use to solve the cube summation.

-* app/view/javascripts/application.js -> es el controlador donde se encuentra
+* app/view/javascripts/cube_summation.coffee -> Simple script file that handle frontend logic for calling cube summation.

-* app/view/cube_summation/index.html.erb -> Archivo Html que contiene el Index del proyecto
+* app/view/cube_summation/index.html.erb -> HTML file, that contains the index.

-* config/routes.rb -> Archivo de configuración de las rutas del proyecto.
+* config/routes.rb -> routes configuration file.